KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Question to Answer

-* Who to reach and how?
+* Whom should the church reach and how?
-* How to remain vital?
+* How does the church remain vital?

-Of course, the method that best reaches one demographic segment may not reach another so well.

 ## Pretty Prairie United Methodist Church Mission Statement